robzwolf/game-of-life/Documents/Literature Survey (Draft).md

 # Literature Survey (Draft)
 by [Robbie Jakob-Whitworth](https://robbie.xyz), L3 [Natural Sciences](https://www.dur.ac.uk/natural.sciences/) at [Durham University](https://www.dur.ac.uk/).

+_This document is still very much a draft, and at this stage is more an outline of what this document will eventually look like._

 ## Sections
 ### Definitions
 We need to define the following to enable us to complete the literature survey: